AgnosticUI/agnosticui/site/docs/docs/understand.md

 <div class="mbe24"></div>

 The `agnostic-css` package is where all component HTML and CSS starts.
-All styles derive from this package as described above.
+All styles derive from this package as described earlier.

 <div class="mbe24"></div>

-The other packages are the framework-specific component implementations: `agnostic-react`, `agnostic-vue`, `agnostic-angular`, and `agnostic-svelte`.
-These components preserve a11y compliant HTML.
+The framework-specific implementations available are: `agnostic-react`, `agnostic-vue`, `agnostic-angular`, and `agnostic-svelte`.

 <div class="mbe24"></div>

-#### Primitives
+### Primitives

-AgnosticUI's components are _primitives_ in that they expose only the minimal needed functionality required.
-For accessibility compliance, this sometimes does mean some fairly involved _keyboard navigation_ code; but otherwise, JavaScript minimized where possible.
+Think of the components AgnosticUI provides as _primitive_ or _presentational components_ that you can build atop.
+We purposely avoid overly complex components like the [Data Grid](https://www.w3.org/TR/wai-aria-practices/examples/grid/dataGrids.html) in efforts to keep AgnosticUI's core as minimal and maintainable as possible.

 <div class="mbe24"></div>

-It's probably most useful to think of the components AgnosticUI provide as _primitive components_, or _presentation components_.
-So, if you need an ultra-sophisticated [Data Grid](https://www.w3.org/TR/wai-aria-practices/examples/grid/dataGrids.html) it will likely never be in AgnosticUI core.
-Perhaps, we'll consider an _addons_ repository in the future, but for now, this is our approach.
+ _We may consider a community-driven `addons` repository in the future for more complex components that don't belong in core if there's support from the community._

 ### Clean CSS

-AgnosticUI's CSS loosely follows [Jonathan Snook's](https://snook.ca/) [SMACSS](http://smacss.com/) and [Nicole Sullivan's](http://www.stubbornella.org/content/) [OOCSS](https://github.com/stubbornella/oocss/tree/master/oocss#overview).
-[Mark Otto's](https://markdotto.com/about/) notion of [chained classes](https://markdotto.com/2012/02/16/scope-css-classes-with-prefixes/) seems applicable as well and if you've spent a lot of time in the [Bootstrap SCSS](https://github.com/twbs/bootstrap/tree/main/scss) code, AgnosticUI's should be quite approachable to you.
+Broadly-speaking, AgnosticUI's CSS follows [Jonathan Snook's](https://snook.ca/) [SMACSS](http://smacss.com/) and [Nicole Sullivan's](http://www.stubbornella.org/content/) [OOCSS](https://github.com/stubbornella/oocss/tree/master/oocss#overview).
+[Mark Otto](https://markdotto.com/about/) describes a similar approach in his article on using [chained classes](https://markdotto.com/2012/02/16/scope-css-classes-with-prefixes/).

-#### No preprocessing
+### No Preprocessing

-As long-time Sass enthusiasts, we at some point elected to unroll all Sass loops and maps in favor of standards-based CSS (at times leveraging [PostCSS](https://postcss.org/) to smooth the transition; AgnosticUI just uses CSS so even PostCSS is not needed).

-<div class="mbe24"></div>

-The reason is similar to how the community embraced ES6 and platform-based JavaScript over [Coffeescript](https://coffeescript.org/) (which itself deserves credit for pushing web standards in its time) years ago—the idea is to &ldquo;code towards the platform&rdquo; where possible.
-As such, you'll see `.css` files used in AgnosticUI's codebase.
+While preprocessors certainly supply an enjoyable developer experience, AgnosticUI favors the use of standards-based raw CSS.
+This means structures like loops, maps, and lists, are not available.
+Essentially, these sorts of structures need to be _unrolled_, and thus the code is a bit more verbose.
+But, the benefit of coding directly on the platform and moving towards upcoming web standards seems worth it.
+Of course, we do use `autoprefixer` to help out with any vendor prefix shenanigans.

 <div class="mbe24"></div>